coq/coq/doc/sphinx/language/core/definitions.rst

       command is understood as if it would have been given before the statements still to be proved.
 Nonetheless, this practice is discouraged and may stop working in future versions.

-   #.
-Proofs ended by :cmd:`Qed` are declared :term:`opaque`.
-Their content cannot be
-      unfolded (see :ref:`applyingconversionrules`), thus
-      realizing some form of *proof-irrelevance*.
-      Proofs that end with :cmd:`Defined` can be unfolded.

    #. :cmd:`Proof` is recommended but can currently be omitted.
 On the opposite
       side, :cmd:`Qed` (or :cmd:`Defined`) is mandatory to validate a proof.